-3.1 Establishing BMI Targets and Allocations are Outside of EPA's Authority
+3.1 Establishing BMI Targets and Allocations are Outside of EPA's Authority Comment 6-14 flow-based TMDL.

-We feel it is inappropriate to include targets for benthic macroinvertebrates in the Draft TMDL, since they are not pollutants as defined under the Clean Water Act.
-The US District Court for the Eastern District of Virginia recently ruled that EPA exceeded its authority in establishing a flow-based TMDL11.
 This case ruled that EPA cannot use surrogates in place of regulating pollutants.
 According to the case, EPA is charged with "establishing TMDLs for appropriate pollutants; that does not give them the authority to regulate nonpollutants."
 The term "pollutant" is defined in the CWA as "dredged spoil, solid waste, incinerator residue, sewage, garbage, sewage sludge, munitions, chemical wastes, biological materials, radioactive materials, heat, wrecked or discarded equipment, rock, sand, cellar dirt and industrial, municipal, and agricultural waste discharged into water."
 33 U.S.C., § 1362(6).
-Benthic macroinvertebrates are not defined as pollutants hy the Clean Water Act.
-However, there are benthic macroinvertehrate targets in the Draft TMDL and those targets are additionally assigned as instream allocations that are required to be included in the NPDES permits for dischargers.
+Benthic macroinvertebrates are not defined as pollutants by the Clean Water Act.
+However, there are benthic macroinvertebrate targets in the Draft TMDL and those targets are additionally assigned as in-stream allocations that are required to be included in the NPDES permits for dischargers.
 On page 10-13, the Draft TMDL states "The biological response numeric targets for Malibu Creek and Lagoon are directly linked to the allocations and should be placed into the applicable regulatory mechanism (i.e., NPDES permit) in order to ensure that the benthic community condition achieves the water quality objectives."
-As result, this Draft TMDL is inappropriately regulating nonpollutants through the inclusion of benthic macroinvertebrate targets and corresponding in-stream allocations.
-By extension, it is also arguable that listings for such non-pollutant based impairments are also inappropriate under the Clean Water Act.
+As result, this Draft TMDL is inappropriately regulating nonpollutants through the inclusion of benthic macroinvertebrate targets and corresponding in-stream By extension, it is also arguable that listings for such non-pollutant based allocations. impairments are also inappropriate under the Clean Water Act.
 Thus, the original listing is inappropriate, and therefore improperly the subject of this TMDL.